 Padworth aims to provide a well-balanced and broad based curriculum with a strong academic core.
 We provide a range of full-time academic courses for students aged 13-19 appropriate for their age and aptitude.
-We will consider the applications of students aged 13+ into either our Pre-GCSE course or if sufficiently able, into the first year of the GCSE programme.
 Whilst the College embraces much of the National Curriculum, our independent status enables us to tailor the teaching and learning to the needs of the students and thereby significantly enrich the learning experience.

 Our curriculum aims:

 - To contribute effectively to the intellectual, physical and personal development of our students, according to their age and ability range

 - To prepare students for the next stage of education, training or employment and to provide the skills needed for life-long learning